-- 1) After students have determined the education level for each career, discuss why there are different degree's required for different careers.
-For example: - a.
-Teacher -Bachelor's Degree is required because it takes time to learn the subject(s) that they teach and they need to know how to teach all students in a way that will help the student learn as much as possible. - b.
-Veterinarian Doctoral Degree is required because a Veterinarian is trained to work with all types of animals and must have a good understanding of chemistry, anatomy & physiology, biology, and other sciences and math.
-Similar to a Physician, this is not something that can be mastered very quickly.
+After students have determined the education level for each career, discuss why there are different degrees required for different careers.
+For example:

+- a.
+Teacher A Bachelor's Degree is required because it takes time to learn the subject(s) that they plan to teach, and they need to know how to teach all students in a way that will help each student learn as much as possible. - b.
+Veterinarian A Doctoral Degree is required because a veterinarian is trained to work with all types of animals and must have a good understanding of chemistry, anatomy and physiology, biology, and other sciences and math.
+Similar to a physician, this is not something that can be mastered quickly.

 - c.
-Dental Hygienist Associate's Degree is required because there are many tools and instruments that a hygienist must use to clean and care for our teeth.
+Dental Hygienist An Associate's Degree is required because there are many tools and instruments that a hygienist must use to clean and care for our teeth.
 Dental Hygienists must pass an exam to be given a license to practice in each state.
 Without the additional education received in college, they would be unlikely to pass the exam. - d.
 Real Estate Agent Employees in this job usually need one or two years of training involving both on-the-job experience and informal training with experienced professionals in this field.
 Although it is not required, many people in this job have at least an Associate's Degree. - e.
 Custodian No degree or certificate is required.
 Custodians usually learn on the job to complete the tasks that are required.
-In some cases, custodians decide to go to college or for additional training programs so that they can increase their skills and advance their career.
-In some cases custodians will become a Facilities Manager, an Environmental Engineer, or the Team Manager after completing additional educational requirements. - f.
-Airplane Pilot Bachelor's Degree plus a large amount of in-air training and practice flight time.
+In some cases, custodians decide to pursue college or additional training programs so that they can increase their skills and advance their career.
+In some cases, custodians will become a facilities manager, an environmental engineer, or manager after completing additional educational requirements. - f.
+Airplane Pilot A Bachelor's Degree plus a large amount of in-air training and practice flight time.
 Many professions require testing and licensure in order to do certain jobs.
-Airplane Pilot is one of these jobs.
-People wouldn't want to have a Pilot flying their plane if the Pilot hadn't been trained enough. - g.
-Civil Engineer Bachelor's Degree is the most commonly held degree for a civil engineer as well as significant on-the-job hands-on training.
+Airplane pilot is one of these jobs.
+People wouldn't want to have a pilot flying their plane if the pilot hadn't been trained enough. - g.
+Civil Engineer A Bachelor's Degree is the most commonly held degree for a civil engineer as well as significant on-the-job hands-on training.
 Civil Engineers often manage and direct staff members and the construction, preparation, or maintenance activities at a project site. - h.
-Heating & Plumbing Specialist Many Heating and Plumbing Specialists do have an associate's degree or higher.
-The most common educational level is a certificate and hours working hands-on with trained professionals before working alone on heating and plumbing systems. - Electrician Similar to Heating and Plumbing Specialists, Electricians may have an Associate's Degree or higher.
-At a minimum, Electricians need to complete many hours working with Master Certified Electricians prior to becoming licensed to do electrical work on their own. - j.
+Heating & Plumbing Specialist Many heating and plumbing specialists do have an associate's degree or higher.
+The most common educational level is a certificate with several hours working hands-on with trained professionals before working alone on heating and plumbing systems. - i.
+Electrician Similar to heating and plumbing specialists, electricians may have an Associate's Degree or higher.
+At a minimum, electricians need to complete many hours working with master certified electricians prior to becoming licensed to do electrical work on their own. - j.
 Architect In most cases an Architect holds a Bachelor's Degree.
 Architects must have advanced communication and organizational skills as well as the ability to coordinate, train, supervise, or manage the activities of others to accomplish goals.